What is ependymoma?

 Who does ependymoma effect?

 Ependymomas can occur in both children and adults.
-Ependymomas represent three to six percent of all CNS tumors in adults.
+They represent three to six percent of all CNS tumors in adults.

 For adults, ependymomas account for five percent of adult gliomas with the majority occurring in the spine.
 Currently, the Surveillance Epidemiology and the End Results (SEER) Program and the Central Brain Tumor Registry (CBTRUS) group all grades of ependymomas together for reporting purposes.